WordPress Plugin · v3.3.0 · Free + Pro

 🎯

-Eight condition types — All Pages, Front Page, Singular, Post Type, Page ID, URL Contains, Logged In, Logged Out — per location, independently configured.
+Eleven condition types — Front Page, Singular, Post Type, Page ID, URL Contains, Logged In, Logged Out, Date Range, Date & Time Range, Week Number, Month — per location, independently configured.

 🔁